rtCamp/OneAccess/README.md

 ### What happens to my existing users?

-Pre-existing users will continue to exist, they will only be manageable via the Governing site once the plugin is configured.
+Pre-existing users will continue to exist, they will now only be manageable via the Governing site.
 When a new brand site is connected, existing users are automatically synced to the governing site for centralized management.

 ## Troubleshooting